Materials and Fabrics

 Trousers (Braies) and Leg Wraps (Winingas)

 Warriors wore wool or linen trousers that reached the knee or ankle, depending on period and region.
-Over the trousers, they wrapped their calves with winingas (leg wraps)—long strips of wool fabric, about 10–15 cm wide, wound spirally from ankle to knee.
+The trousers were cut full in the thigh and tapered at the calf, allowing ease of movement for riding and fighting.
+They were gathered at the waist by a belt or drawstring.
+Over the trousers, they wrapped their calves with winingas (leg wraps)—long strips of wool fabric, about 10 to 15 centimeters wide, wound spirally from ankle to knee.
 Winingas protected the lower legs from brush, thorns, and chainmail abrasion, and also provided warmth and support.
 They were secured at the top by tucking or by a small leather strap.
-Reproductions of winingas from the 7th century show they could be dyed to match or contrast with the tunic.
+Reproductions of winingas from the 7th century show they could be dyed to match or contrast with the tunic, adding a male-female element to the warrior's appearance.

 Cloak and Hood